sangheek16/al-folio/_pages/research.md

   </ul>

 <blockquote>
 I tested how well the existing compositionality functions capture compositionlaity in natural language, particularly concerning ‘adjective + noun’ phrases.
 I used four types of existing categorization of adjectives that exhibit a different inferential pattern--intersective, subsective, non-subsective, and privative.
 I used a constant noun that uniformly combines with these four types of adjectives.
 Based on the <code>word2vec</code> model (<a href="https://arxiv.org/abs/1301.3781">Mikolov et al. 2013</a>), I evaluated compositionality of variants of the weighted additive and the multiplicative model (e.g., Mitchell & Lapata <a href="https://www.aclweb.org/anthology/P08-1028/">2008</a>; <a href="https://onlinelibrary.wiley.com/doi/full/10.1111/j.1551-6709.2010.01106.x">2010</a>).
 The correlation coefficients with the newly collected human behavior result were used as an evaluation metric.
 The results showed that a certain type of weighted additive model performs better than the multiplicative model in general.
-Crucially, the results showed that the models perform differently depending on the type of the adjectives, which serve as evidence that the compositionality function may/should be tuned according to the adjective type. *Manuscript available upon request.*
+Crucially, the results showed that the models perform differently depending on the type of the adjectives, which serve as evidence that the compositionality function may/should be tuned according to the adjective type. <i>Manuscript available upon request.</i>
 </blockquote>

 <blockquote>